Cycling Newland Pass (Newland Hause), England

 This climb begins in the in the small village of Buttermere (pop.
-127, 2001) just between lakes Crummock and Buttermere on an unmarked road that travels to Newlands Hause (also known as Newlands Pass).
-This is a short but steep climb at 1.9 kilometers averaging 11.2%.
+127) just between lakes Crummock and Buttermere on an unmarked road that travels to Newlands Hause (also known as Newlands Pass).
+This is a short but steep climb at 1.2 kilometers averaging 11.5% with steepest quarter-mile at 16% and half-mile at 15.2%.
 Most of the climb is between hills and along a creek that takes us to the pass and Moss Force waterfall.
-The first ½ kilometer averages 13% followed by a 350 meter respite at 2% before we hit the teeth of the climb - an 18% 170 meter segment - the final 800 meters averages 15%.
+Be prepared from the start as the first 500 yards are at 14%.

 Climb is through a canyon most of the way.